davidrukahu/edgemail/README.md

 **Can I use this without WooCommerce?**

 Yes!
 EdgeMail works on any WordPress installation.
-The settings page appears as a top-level menu if WooCommerce is not active.
+The settings page appears under Tools in the WordPress admin.

 **Do I need to create my own Cloudflare Worker?**